pyx-industries/julee/docs/proposals/projected_views/refactoring_plan.rst

 5. Adding a new viewpoint requires only projection rules
 6. Julee documents itself through all viewpoints
 7. Julee solutions get viewpoints by following doctrine
+8. Reconciliation warns on missing code or missing documentation
+9. Mature code can retire RST when docstrings are complete

 Open Questions
 --------------